mravanelli/pytorch-kaldi/README.md

 |M-GRU| 16.1  ± 0.28| ------|  15.2 ± 0.23|
 |li-GRU| 15.5  ± 0.33| ------|  **14.6** ± 0.32|

-We believe that averaging the performance obtained with different initialization seeds is crucial  for TIMIT, since the natural performance variability might completely hide the experimental evidence.

-The main hyperparameters of the models (i.e., learning rate, number of layers, number of hidden neurons, dropout factor) have been optimized through a grid search performed on the development set (see the config files in *cfg/baselines* for an overview on the hyperparameters adopted for each NN).

-The RNN models are bidirectional, use recurrent dropout, and batch normalization is applied to feedforward connections.

-Note that RNN are significantly better than a standard MLP.
+The RNN architectures are significantly better than the MLP one.
 In particular, the Li-GRU model (see [1,2] for more details) performs slightly better that the other models.
 As expected fMLLR features lead to the best performance.
 The performance of  *14.6%* obtained with our best fMLLR system is, to the best of our knowledge, one of the best results so far achieved with the TIMIT dataset.

-For comparison and reference purposes, in the folders  *exp/our_results/TIMIT_{MLP,RNN,LSTM,GRU,M_GRU,liGRU}* you can find the output results obtained by us.
+For comparison and reference purposes,  you can find the output results obtained by us in the folders  *exp/our_results/TIMIT_{MLP,RNN,LSTM,GRU,M_GRU,liGRU}*.

 ## Brief Overview of the Architecture